Amarsinghnikum/registration-form/README.md

 # registration-form
-I developed this website using php html css ans mysql
+I developed this website using php html css and mysql